winglang/wing/README.md

 new cloud.Function(hello_world);
 ```

 > **Note** The Wing compiler uses a dependency injection mechanism to convert these abstract services into the configured ones for each target cloud.
-It is possible to create and use external libraries too, including import of any Terraform resource🔌.
+It is possible to create and use external libraries too, including import of any Terraform resource 🔌.
 ```js
 // This line imports the standard library. bring cloud;